Overview

 Research Education

-The Community Outreach Research program was developed to educate the community on cancer clinical trials and the importance of minority participation.
+The Community Outreach Research program was developed to educate the community on cancer clinical trials and the importance of participation from individuals from all backgrounds.
 As the fight to cure cancer continues, clinical trials are the key to ensuring new treatments and therapies are safe and effective.
 It is important for members of all social and ethnic populations to participate in clinical trials.
-Without diverse participation, researchers are unable to conclude if a new treatment is truly effective.
+Without participants from different backgrounds and experiences, researchers are unable to conclude if a new treatment is truly effective.

 The community outreach research coordinators work with both the research department and the community outreach team to answer questions on clinical trials, build trust within the community and shine a positive light on research.